 Step 1: Print the coloured fish pictures onto the watercolour inkjet paper.
 Make sure you print in landscape mode and choose the best print quality option in the printer software menu options.
 Four fish should print onto each page.

-Step 2: Next, four fish pictures are on each printed watercolour page.
+Step 2: Four fish pictures are on each printed watercolour page.
 Instead of cutting each fish printout, I tore the paper to add to the handpainted look.
 Fold the paper over a metal ruler where you want to tear it.
 Brush a small amount of water on the fold and gently pull the paper.
 This will give the paper a nice feathered edge.

 Step 3: Next, once all the fish pictures have been torn into individual prints, arrange them on your frame in a rainbow.
 The frame I used for this rainbow fish display was big enough for a 3×6 arrangement.
 I placed three fish of the same colour in each of the six rows, red, orange, yellow, green, blue and violet.